inuritdino/LPFG-LIGNUM/README.md

 # LPFG-LIGNUM
-The LIGNUM tree growth model in the LPFG simulator
+The LIGNUM tree growth model in the LPFG simulator and the associated MATLAB code.